Automatically enroll iOS/iPadOS devices by using Apple's Automated Device Enrollment

 A device wipe will be required if an iOS/iPadOS enrollment profile with Shared iPad enabled is sent to an unsupported device.
 Unsupported devices include any iPhone models, and iPads running iPadOS/iOS 13.3 and earlier.
 Supported devices include iPads running iPadOS 13.3 and later.

 If you configured your devices as Apple Shared iPad for Business devices, you need to set Maximum cached users.
 This setting is supported by iPadOS version 14.3.x and earlier.
 Set this value to the number of users that you expect to use the shared iPad.
 You can cache up to 24 users on a 32-GB or 64-GB device.
 If you choose a low number, it might take a while for your users' data to appear on their devices after they sign in.
 If you choose a high number, your users might not have enough disk space.

 If you want to set up Apple Shared iPad for Business, configure these settings:

 - In the User Affinity list, select Enroll without User Affinity.

 - In the Supervised list, select Yes.

 - In the Shared iPad list, select Yes.

 Temporary sessions are enabled by default and allow your users to sign in to a shared iPad without a Managed Apple ID account.
 You can disable temporary sessions on shared iPads by configuring iOS/iPadOS Shared iPad device restriction settings.

 In the Sync with computers list, select an option for the devices that use this profile.
 If you select Allow Apple Configurator by certificate, you need to choose a certificate under Apple Configurator Certificates.
-For iOS/iPadOS 13.0 and later, Apple deprecated this setting.

 If you set Sync with computers to Deny all, the port will be limited on iOS and iPadOS devices.
 The port will be limited to only charging.
 It will be blocked from using iTunes or Apple Configurator 2.